crypto101/book/public-key-encryption.rst

 Remaining problem: unauthenticated encryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most public-key encryption schemes can only encrypt small chunks of data
+Most :term:`public-key encryption` schemes can only encrypt small chunks of data
 at a time, much smaller than the messages we want to be able to send.
 They are also generally quite slow, much slower than their symmetric
 counterparts.
 Therefore public-key cryptosystems are almost always used
 in conjunction with secret-key cryptosystems.

-When we discussed stream ciphers, one of the remaining issues that we
+When we discussed :term:`stream cipher`\s, one of the remaining issues that we
 were facing was that we still had to exchange secret keys with a large
 number of people.
 With public-key cryptosystems such as public
-encryption and key exchange protocols, we've now seen two ways that we
+encryption and :term:`key exchange` protocols, we've now seen two ways that we
 can solve that problem.
 That means that we can now communicate with
 anyone, using only public information, completely secure from
 eavesdroppers.